Agent-Omit: Adaptive Context Omission for Efficient LLM Agents: Conclusion, Limitation and Future Work

 In this work, we establish a turn-level analysis framework that quantitatively evaluates how thoughts and observations influence agent efficiency and effectiveness across different interaction turns.
 Building on this analysis, we propose Agent-Omit, an experimentally and theoretically grounded framework that enables efficient LLM agent training via omission-data-driven cold-start fine-tuning and omit-aware agentic reinforcement learning.
 Extensive experiments on five diverse benchmarks show that Agent-Omit allows small-sized LLMs to significantly outperform seven frontier LLM agents and achieve a better effectiveness–efficiency trade-off than seven efficient-agent methods.
-Future work will focus on scaling omission data synthesis pipeline to the large-scale pre-training stage, and extending this training paradigm to larger large language models.
+However, our approach incurs additional training samples during the RL stage, limiting its scalability.
+Future work will focus on scaling the omission data synthesis pipeline to the large-scale pre-training stage and extending this training paradigm to larger-size LLMs.